numbata/metaproxy/README.md

 A modular HTTP proxy server with dynamic binding configuration via a REST API.

+> **Note**: This codebase was primarily generated with the assistance of an AI coding assistant (Cascade by Codeium).

 ## Features

 - **Dynamic Proxy Bindings**: Create, update, and delete proxy bindings at runtime via REST API